melvynstudios/PS1-Demo/docs/camera.md

 Just a visual aid to understand the different camera types.
 Look at is a camera that has a fixed point that it is looking at.

 [Camera Models](images/camera_modes.png)

+### Look-at Transformation

+The most popular way of creating the view matrix is using a camera LookAt() function.
+This returns a matrix that can be used to multiply the vertices to convert them to camera/view space.

+Camera will have a position and an orientation.
+Then we have an eye point for the camera and a target point.

+We need to do two important transformations:

+1. Translating the whole scene inversely from the camera eye position to the origin (matrix M<sub>T</sub>).
+2. Rotating the scene with th ereverse orientation (matrix M<sub>R</sub>), so that the camera is positioned at the origin and facing the positive z-axis.

+M<sub>view</sub> = M<sub>R</sub> * M<sub>T</sub> =